GAtomis/vue-artemis-admin/README.md

 ## Introduction
  English is no good - -, The template realized by 2 + TS + antd Vue + vite2 + vueuse.The significance of the project is to communicate and learn with all leaders
 ## Basic function of template (improvement)
-- reconstruct-vuex=>pinia :heavy_check_mark:
+- reconstruct-vuex=>:pineapple:pinia :heavy_check_mark:
-- feat-SSO(login)
+- feat-SSO(login) :heavy_check_mark:
-- feat-async-route loading
+- feat-async-route loading :heavy_check_mark:
-- feat-Theme color replacement
+- feat-Theme color replacement :heavy_check_mark:
-- feat-Permission configuration
+- feat-Permission configuration :wrench
-- feat-Form constructor
+- feat-Form constructor :wrench

 ## Fix log
 * Hot-reloads no page memory overflow=>Store configuration initialization
 * Hot-reload no page&&router no page=>keep-aliv&&router-view add Key
+* about pineapple:pinia
+  Vuex4 support for typescript doesn't really fit.Therefore, the main branch is reconstructed.Vuex configuration file is still retained in @/main.ts

 ## Quick start